7+1 Commandments for Writing Irresistible Marketing Hooks

 To connect with an unaware audience, the marketing hook shouldn’t begin with a problem or solution.
 Its main goal is to spark curiosity.
 After that, the copy should introduce the problem, present the solution and explain why your product is the best choice.

-On the other side, an aware audience is almost ready to buy.
+On the other hand, a most aware audience is almost ready to buy.
 Your hook should highlight discounts or limited-time offers to push that audience over the edge.

 Examples